RSE-Sheffield/pando-python/episodes/optimisation-minimise-python.md

 200000 loops, best of 5: 1.22 usec per loop
 ```

 Regardless, for this simple application of `numpy.random.choice()`, merely using `numpy.random.randint(len())` is around 4x faster regardless whether a Python list or NumPy array is used.

-With `numpy.random.choice()` being such a general function (it has many of possible parameters), there is significant internal branching.
+With `numpy.random.choice()` being such a general function (it has many possible parameters), there is significant internal branching.
 If you don't require this advanced functionality and are calling a function regularly, it can be worthwhile considering using a more limited function.

 There is however a trade-off, using `numpy.random.choice()` can be clearer to someone reading your code, and is more difficult to use incorrectly.